ellakoa/postcard-poem/content/posts/the-absent-moon.md

   missing for a day?
   Well, today I found
   the moon bathing in the bay
-  Taking the day off
+  Quietly observing  those
-  resting on the ground
+  that wandered around
   Trying to be incognito
-  to those that wandered around.
+  resting on the ground
 alignPoemLeft: false
 address: |-
   Incognito